Discover the Magic of Taiwan’s 7-11 & 10 Things You Didn’t Know Were on Offer…

 Your nearest 7-Eleven will call you a taxi, and you can enjoy a tea-egg while you wait.

 A Complete Guide to Kinmen Island // The Gateway to the Mainland

-Kinmen Island, or rather Kinmen County/Kinmen Islands are a group of islands located just 2km from the mainland’s South-East coast of Fujian Province.
+Kinmen Island, Quemoy, or rather Kinmen County/Kinmen Islands are a group of islands administered by Taiwan; not just one island!
+Come and discover it.

 6. Receipts are Lottery Tickets

 In an effort to encourage retailers to issue receipts to customers, the Taiwan government turned it into a lottery.

 Each receipt – no matter how small the purchase – bears a unique number that gets entered into the nationwide lottery every quarter.

 So save your Taiwan 7-Eleven receipts and if your stay is only short-term, gift them to a Taiwanese friend when you leave.

 You wouldn’t be the first person to do it… this happens a lot more than you’d imagine!

 8. It’s a Print Shop